schnoddelbotz/amtc/README.md

 status
 ======
-ever-pre-1.0. just for fun. against all odds. works for me.
+ever-pre-1.0. just for fun. against all odds. works for me... check the [changelog](CHANGELOG.md).

+You may want to [give amtc-web a try](http://jan.hacker.ch/projects/amtc/demo) -- just login with setup default credentials (admin/amtc).
+The demo page runs off a read-only sqlite database so you shouldn't be able to make any changes.

-amtc 0.8.0 introduced the -E option, which serves for retreiving system configuration and asset management data.
+`amtc` 0.8.0 introduced the -E option, which serves for retreiving system configuration and asset management data.
 Currently, amtc will not parse those replies and just dump the raw SOAP reply. amtc-web currently offers no way yet to retreive/display those values.
 This will improve,